Canterbury mudfish: Life cycle

 Canterbury mudfish spawn in late winter and spring.
 The small eggs are scattered amongst dense aquatic vegetation near the surface of the water.
 They can delay spawning if suitable water quality of submerged vegetation is not present.
 The 5–7 mm fry hatch two to three weeks later.
 They are initially active during the day in open water, then around 35–50 mm they adopt adult habits and become nocturnal and spending much of their time hidden.
 They grow quickly in their first year, typically reaching 75-80 mm but growth slows after this.
 Sexual maturity is reached in their first year and females spawn once per year, producing 500–10,000 eggs.

 Conservation status

-In 2014 the New Zealand Department of Conservation classified the Canterbury mudfish as "At Risk: Nationally Critical" with the qualifier C - predicted decline >70% over ten years.
+In 2014 the New Zealand Department of Conservation classified the Canterbury mudfish as "At Risk: Nationally Critical" with the qualifier C, predicted decline of greater than 70% over ten years.
 Also in 2014 the IUCN rated the Canterbury mudfish as "Critically endangered".

 The Canterbury mudfish is range restricted and sparse, and its preservation is dependent on conservation efforts.
 Water abstraction, intensification of agriculture and changes in irrigation systems are main causes of their decline.